joshblack/react-style-component/docs/composition.md

 }
 ```

-Now, you can even define Styles on these modified presentational components and they will be passed down as well.
+Now, you can even define CSS styles on these modified presentational components and they will be passed down as well.
 For example, `<Blue fontSize="1em">Hello World!</Blue>`.